Nael-Studio/nael-platform/examples/mongo-orm/README.md

 - Add additional entities and register them with `OrmModule.forFeature`
 - Layer validation or request DTOs on the controller methods
 - Experiment with soft deletes by querying with the `?withDeleted=true` flag
-- Extend `seed.ts` to accept CLI arguments for specific seeds
+- Create more `@Seed`-decorated classes for fixtures per environment or connection